Simulating Transient X-ray Photoelectron Spectra of Fe(CO)5 and Its Photodissociation Products With Multireference Algebraic Diagrammatic Construction Theory: Introduction

 This paper is organized as follows.
 We first briefly describe the theory behind CVS-MR-ADC (\cref{sec:Theory}) and outline computational details (\cref{sec:ComputationalDetails}).
-In \cref{sec:Results:XPS_3p,sec:Results:XPS_3sigma}, we present the simulated transient XPS spectra for the Fe 3p and CO $3 \sigma$ edges, respectively, and compare them to the experimental measurements from Leitner et al.\cite{Leitner:2018p44307} We analyze the results of our calculations in \cref{sec:Results:comp_parameters} where we investigate the effect of molecular geometries, spin--orbit coupling effects, active space, and basis set on the simulated XPS spectra.
+In \cref{sec:Results:XPS_3p,sec:Results:XPS_3sigma}, we present the simulated transient XPS spectra for the core-level Fe 3p and inner-valence CO $3 \sigma$ ionizations, respectively, and compare them to the experimental measurements in the XUV region of electromagnetic spectrum from Leitner et al.\cite{Leitner:2018p44307} We analyze the results of our calculations in \cref{sec:Results:comp_parameters} where we investigate the effect of molecular geometries, spin--orbit coupling effects, active space, and basis set on the simulated XPS spectra.
 We present our conclusions in \cref{sec:Conclusions}.